 I recently wasted several hours (not to mention fried brain cells) trying to figure out why a website was returning 404 errors for all the WebResource.axd requests.

 Month: June 2012

 One of the best features of Sitefinity is the inclusion of the fantastic ORM tool OpenAccess.
 However, one issue that can be a bit troublesome is the fact that Sitefinity has often shipped with a different version of OpenAccess that the latest.
-Fortunately, It is possible to work around this problem, with a little help […]
+As a result, if you have the most recent OpenAccess installed, and try to build […]

 When working with Sitefinity Intra-Site Modules, all your module’s logic, code, and markup is contained in User Controls.
 This allows you to inherit all the styles from the default Sitefinity backend theme.
 However you might want to add additional styling to your admin controls.
 You can accomplish this easily by adding a custom stylesheet for […]

 When developing a Sitefinity Intra-Site Module you’ll likely be creating public widgets that your users will be dropping onto pages.
 Rather than relying on your users to manually add them to the toolbox, you can register these controls yourself during module installation.
 Here is a demo code snippet that shows an example of how you […]